 A photograph that truthfully portrays people, places or things.

-(What we mean: This includes traditional street photography, photojournalism, news gathering, editorial and taking pictures at events.
+(What we mean: This is about documenting and telling stories visually as an observer .
+This includes traditional street photography, photojournalism, news gathering, editorial and taking pictures at events.
 See NPPA rules.)

 • URBAN LANDSCAPE: